contactizm/manager-readme/README.md

 # Personality quirks
 I'm a soccer fiend, you'll know that in the first 10 seconds of meeting me.
 I also tend to speak a lot in soccer analogies to make clear a point.
 If that rubs you the wrong way, just let me know and I'll tone it down (seriously no offense will be taken).
+Conversely, if you too are a soccer fiend, I'll recognize that immediately and turn it up to 11!

 I can tell you that unfairness triggers me a bit.
 If I feel like someone isn't being respected, or getting the short end of the stick, I get heated quickly.
 I try very hard to maintain and manage a calm and thoughtful approach to these scenarios, but please do be aware that is a tendency of mine.